-29. R. is a woman from El Salvador.
-Her children, K., G., and A., are derivatives on her asylum claim.
-Their first Master Calendar hearing is scheduled for May 1, 2023.
+22. R. is a woman from El Salvador.
+Her children, K., G., and A., will be derivatives on her asylum application.
 R., K., G., and A. speak Spanish and live in Central Indiana.
 (21-0151593) (21-0152264) (21-0152267) (21-0152268)

 R. grew up in a physically abusive home and was raped by her mother's boyfriend when she was a child.
 When R. was teenager, she moved in with an older man who was physically abusive.
 She had her first child, K., as a teenager.
 To escape the abuse, R. moved back in with her aunt and brother.
-A gang began demanding her brother join them and attacked him when he refused.
+A gang began demanding her brother join them, and attacked him when he refused.
 Around 2012, R., K., and R.'s brother moved to escape the gang.
 Around 2019, the gang found them and began threatening R.'s brother again.
 R.'s brother then fled the country to escape the gang, but they murdered him in Mexico.
 Shortly thereafter, the gang threatened R. She and her children fled to the United States in the summer of 2021.
-NIJC timely filed their asylum applications.
+Although R. and her children were issued Notices to Appear (NTAs) by the Department of Homeland Security when they entered the United States, their NTAs have not yet been filed with the immigration court.
+Unless and until their NTAs are filed with the court, USCIS retains initial jurisdiction over their applications for asylum.
+NIC timely their asylum applications with USCIS.
+Once their NTAs are filed with the court proceedings.
 All affidavits and supporting materials will be due 15 days prior to their individual merits hearing, which has not yet been scheduled.

-30. S. is a woman from Honduras.
+23. S. is a woman from Honduras.
 She speaks Spanish and lives in a western suburb of Illinois with her children, who are derivatives on S.'s asylum application and are also independently eligible for asylum.
 (22-0153208) (22-0153680) (22-0153681) (22-0153682)